Domesticated Muscovies (Uses & Benefits)

 In their natural range of South America, they are often referred to as "Musco ducks" as they eat many mosquitos.

-On the Avianweb, it generated many more inquiries and comments than any other duck or goose species - about at a ratio of 1 : 10.
+On the Avianweb, the Muscovy generated many more inquiries and comments than any other duck or goose species - about at a ratio of 1 : 10.
 Most people are simply curious about them; some dislike them for their messiness, aggression and odd appearance, while others appreciate them for their intelligence, friendly and trusting personality and their distinctive appearance.
 For these reason alone, Muscovies are increasingly kept as backyard pets and even exhibition birds.

 The origin of the Muscovy's name is unknown.
 It is not from Moscow; and even though it is commercially known as "Barbary Duck," it is also not native to Barbary.

 Ducks or Geese?